IBM-Bluemix-Docs/mass-data-migration/service-overview.md

 ## Your workflow to import data
 {: #your-workflow}

 Ready to import your data from your on-prem storage to the cloud?
-Use the following checklist to transfer your data from your on-prem storage to the device..
+Use the following checklist to transfer your data from your on-prem storage to the device.

 1. [Connect the device](/docs/mass-data-migration?topic=mass-data-migration-connect-device)
 2. [Update the network settings](/docs/mass-data-migration?topic=mass-data-migration-creview-network-settings)